django-cms/djangocms-link/README.rst

 fields.

 **WARNING:** We strongly recommend to backup your database before updating to version 5.
-The migrations have been tests but they do remove unused fields from the database.
+The migration is tested but they do remove unused fields from the database.
 If you encounter any issues, please report them on `GitHub <https://github.com/django-cms/djangocms-link/issues>`_.